-We all know, Microsoft's .NET technology has been the most popular technology for the past two decades in the IT industry, growing from desktop applications to web applications, microservices, APIs, mobile applications, etc. Subsequently, they released many frameworks like the .NET framework, .NET compact framework, .NET Micro Framework, DotGNU, Mono, XNA Framework with great support, efficiency, and as preindustrial requirements.
+We all know Microsoft.NET technology has been the most popular technology for the past two decades in the IT industry, growing from desktop applications to web applications, microservices, APIs, mobile applications, etc. Subsequently, they released many frameworks like the .NET framework, .NET compact framework, .NET Micro Framework, DotGNU, Mono, and XNA Framework with great support, efficiency, and as preindustrial requirements.

 .NET Framework Timeline

-- .NET Framework was first released on 13 February 2020 and then followed the nine versions: Visual Studio.
+- .NET Framework was first released on 13 February 2002 and followed the nine versions: Visual Studio.

 - .NET Framework had one major flaw: cross-platform framework .Net framework was not a cross-platform framework.

 - To achieve cross-platform compatibility, they released .NET Core with new features like open-source, modular architecture, lightweight, fast, etc.

 The evolution continued for the .Net framework, and now, they have introduced significant updates on .NET core versions called .NET 5, released in November 2020.
 This is the next version of the .NET core, with all Microsoft's frameworks under one roof.
 It is a unified platform with long-term Microsoft support for developing resources like desktop, web, cloud, mobile, gaming, IoT, AI, etc. They have skipped .NET version 4 to dispel the confusion between the .NET Framework version 4.
 X series and enable the developer to communicate with .NET 5 directly.
 It will also be supported with future updates to Visual Studio 2019, Visual Studio for Mac, and Visual Studio Code.
 The .NET 5 is also known as ONE.NET.